Performance Analysis of a Cooperative Wireless Network with Adaptive Relays: Throughput and Stability Analysis for the two-source case -- General MPR case

 \subsection{Stability conditions for the queues at the relays}

-We now proceed with the investigation of the stability conditions, based on the concept of stochastic dominant systems developed in \cite{Rao_TIT1988,szpa}.
+We now proceed with the investigation of the stability conditions.
 The stability region of the system is defined as the set of arrival rate vectors $\boldsymbol{\lambda}=(\lambda_1, \lambda_2)$, for which the queues of the relay nodes are stable.
 Here, we will derive the stability analysis for the total average arrival rate at each relay, $\lambda_{i}$.